taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 The target regains 1d10+4 Hit Points when you Cast the Spell and gains a +2 status bonus to saves against mental effects for the duration.
 *Heightened (+1)* The amount of healing increases by 1d10+4.
+#### Sonata Span (Spell II)
+[Auditory] [Conjuration] [Sonic] [Occult] [Somatic] [Verbal] [>>] *Area* 30-foot line
+*Duration* Sustained
+By playing a brief tune on an instrument or in song, you cause the notes of the melody to physically manifest into a shimmering, translucent path.
+This path doesn't need to be over solid ground and can tilt up or down diagonally up to 45 degrees, but it must be a straight, 5-foot-wide line.
+It can support as many creatures as can physically fit on the bridge.
 ## Belongings
 Coinage: 13.35
 Bulk 1.3